Published by the Ministry of Health and Welfare of South Korea · Industrial Research Institute on April 24, 2026

 Observations based on platform data

 XIII.
-BeautsGO Platform: Other Key Indicators
+BeautsGO Platform: Other Key Metrics

 In summary